-Wondering what are your job options if you choose economics as your major?
+Wondering what your job options are if you choose to major in economics?
 You’ll be glad to hear that there are plenty of well-paying jobs for economics majors.
 These are just a few of the great opportunities that you could consider:

 Accountants perform a wide range of duties, from examining corporations’ financial records to preparing taxes for individuals as well as businesses.
 Accuracy and meticulousness are critical requirements for this job.
 A bachelor’s degree is the minimum educational requirement for this career path.
 Larger corporations may also require you to have a valid professional certification.